Baldur von Schirach: Deportation of Jews

 Schirach later worried this speech would damage his reputation in artistic circles.
 Discussion of the "Czech question" in public was quickly forbidden by Hitler's secretary Martin Bormann and Goebbels.
-Schirach promoted the anti-Semitic writer Colin Ross.
+Schirach promoted the antisemitic writer Colin Ross.

 On 12 May 1942, Schirach heard a private speech by Arthur Greiser, in which Greiser said that of 800,000 Jews interned in the Litzmannstadt ghetto, only 45,000 slaves remained alive.
 Greiser said, "Now you will quite rightly ask why there so few Jews left today in the ghetto and outside it too, and here I say to you as a National Socialist: I cannot answer this question in such a circle in detail.
 I can only answer by saying that the Jews there are of course becoming fewer [in number], down to the 45,000 who actually work – and the Viennese Jews we have received in the meantime, they too have already been put to work...
 Some of them did not want to stay in the ghetto at all, because they didn't like it there, and they wanted to be better situated and make their peace with their Jew god, and we gave them a hand with that and...
 [Great amusement and strong applause]."
-Schirach had also heard a speech by Heinrich Himmler in Posen on 6 October 1943, in which Himmler had described his decision to "exterminate" women and children as well as men.
+Schirach had also heard a speech in Posen by Heinrich Himmler on 6 October 1943, in which Himmler had described his decision to "exterminate" women and children as well as men.
 Schirach later claimed that he instructed his colleague Hans Dellbrügge to reduce capacity for deportations, however there is no evidence for this claim.
 According to Wilhelm Bienenfeld, a Viennese Jew, Schirach must have known about the deportations because of the number of people who asked him to intervene.
 He refused to intervene on numerous occasions, including on behalf of five retired members of the Vienna Philharmonic orchestra, of which he was patron, or on behalf of family friend Josef Krips.